 During the Bronze Age (2000 BC – 500 AD for Northern Europe), stone axes began giving way to axes with a head made of copper and bronze.
 Initially, these were often pure copies of stone axes.
 The bronze axe head was cast in moulds, allowing the design to be copied and mass produced.

-Axes in copper and bronze from the Early Bronze Age (c.
-2000 BC) have been found in Scandinavia.
+In Scandinavia axes in copper and bronze have been found in the Early Bronze Age (c.
+2000 BC).

 At the beginning of the Iron Age (from c.
 500 BC in Northern Europe) the old axe types, such as the socketed axe, were simply reproduced in iron, but the possibilities of the new material led the appearance of the axes to change gradually.
 The non-shaft-hole axes disappeared and were replaced by axes with a hole for a handle.
 The axe heads also became larger, with broader blades.